 We had a well versed Carnatic music and Hindustani singer, Gopika Jairam from Hyderabad, who set the whole mood magical with her excellent vocals.

-It felt great to interact with all the well-versed artists across India and abroad and learn the most import message “Simplicity is the beauty of life”.
+It felt great to interact with all the well-versed artists across India and abroad and learn the most important message “Simplicity is the beauty of life”.

 Raw music and folk artists.
 Photography by Anas Ali